Firenze, Italy

 Firenze - Museo dell Opera del Duomo

 This is a close-up of the top of the building to the left.
+It appears to be some sort of outdoor dining area.

-This building was originally the offices of the Opera del Duomo, the organization the oversaw everything that had to do with the duomo (the Basilica di Santa Maria del Fiore) especially its construction.
+This building was originally the offices of the Opera del Duomo, the organization that oversaw everything that had to do with the duomo (the Basilica di Santa Maria del Fiore) especially its construction.
 This includes the baptistery, the Battistero di San Giovanni.

 This building has been turned into a storage place for the originals of many of the pieces of art that were in and on the church.
 Most of these have been replaced with copies in an effort to preserve the originals.